 A Utilization Review is a system that determines whether the treatment the doctor has recommended is medically appropriate to treat your work-related injury.
 The treatment will be accepted, changed, or refused during this phase.
-Our Stockton workers’ compensation lawyers have been educating people on the Utilization Review process since the inception in 2003.
+Our Stockton workers’ compensation lawyers have been educating people on the Utilization Review process since its inception in 2003.
 Our lawyers will explain how the utilization process operates, the various forms of Utilization Reviews, and what to do if the workers’ compensation insurance carrier refuses your care after a Utilization Review.
-To learn more about Utilization Reviews, contact Stockton Workers’ Compensation Attorneys, P.C.
+Contact Stockton Workers’ Compensation Attorneys, P.C. to learn about Utilization Reviews.

 Who requests a Utilization Review?

-If your doctor thinks care is appropriate, he or she will request authorization from the insurance provider, which will start the review process.
+If your doctor thinks care is appropriate, they will request authorization from the insurance provider to start the review process.
 The reviewer receives the request for permission and decides whether to accept, alter, or reject the requested medication.
 The decision is based on the principles outlined in Section 5307.27 of the Labor Code, expert opinion, peer-reviewed scientific publications, and accepted medical standards.
 You, the doctor, and the insurance provider are all notified of the decision.
 A physician reviewer, non-physician reviewer, or claims adjuster who works for the Utilization Review firm hired by the workers’ compensation policy may complete a Utilization Review.
-Without a physical examination under certain conditions, non-physician reviewers cannot refuse or change an authorization request.
+With a physical examination under certain conditions, non-physician reviewers can accept or change an authorization request.

 Can the treatment be denied after a Utilization Review, and if so, what do you do?